top of page

 And true to form it is put in a way which opens up rather than shuts down the imagination, hints at a direction, tells the reader to keep their eye on an idea, but gives us no immediate answers.

 It’s important to remember that Pullman isn’t creating dæmons in a vacuum.
 He has some intertextual baggage to deal with.
 The talking-animal-companion-as-conscience has history, most famously of course as Jiminy Cricket in Pinnocchio.
-And it’s not necessarily irrelevant to dæmons either.
+And it’s not a trope necessarily irrelevant to dæmons either.
 But he doesn’t want to tie his colours to that particular mast right now.

 • “Lyra felt a mixture of thoughts contending in her head, and she would have liked nothing better than to share them with her dæmon, but she was proud too.
 Perhaps she should try to clear them up without his help.
 “Pan?” she whispered.
 “Yes?”
 “Do you think there’ll be a war?”